JoelAtDeluxe/template-flask-microservice/readme.md

     └── wsgi.py                    # Entry point when running with gunicorn
 ```

+### Quick Primer on Pipenv

+Pipenv is basically a wrapper around virtualenv.
+Pipenv works by basically setting up a new shell session.
+While you are in that shell session, all of the environment values from the .env file are available as actual environment variables, and the `python` command plus the dependencies are specific to this shell.
+Typical usage boils down to these commands:

+* `pipenv --three` or `pipenv --two` create new projects with a python3 / python2 runtime, respectively.
+Alternative actions to do something similar also work
+* `pipenv shell` enters the virtual environment
+* `pipenv install` installs all of the dependencies needed for this project
+* `pipenv install <x>` installs a new dependency for this project.
+* `pipenv run <x>` runs an action as if the pipenv environment was active.
+Useful if you want to just do something quickly

+Finally, while in the pipenv shell, you can exit via `exit`

+You can find out more about pipenv [here](https://docs.pipenv.org/en/latest/)

 ### TODO List

 There are a few things that need to be added to make this project more complete.
 In no particular order: